bhagvatiB/go-rest-yaml/README.md

     - ## dao/

     It is a simple in-memory strorage to store application metadata.
 This storage is based on Radix tree.
-More details in [go-memdb].       (https://github.com/hashicorp/go-memdb)
+More details in [go-memdb].       (https://github.com/hashicorp/go-memdb).
-	Supports Insert and Read methods
+	Supports Insert and Read methods.
 	[go-memdb library](https://github.com/hashicorp/go-memdb) provides Atomicity, Consistency & isolation properties.
 This DB will be able to handle concurrent requests.
-	Key for storing AppMetadata is "<Title>_<version>"
+	Key for storing AppMetadata is "Title_Version"

     - #### entity/